Earn up to $1,000 with our referral program!

 How To Get Life Insurance Leads: The Best (& Worst) Options For Agents - EverQuote

-Selling life insurance can be a historically difficult and time-consuming process—some numbers from agents show that upwards of 90% of life insurance agents fail within their first year.
-With a commission-only compensation base, selling requires having uncomfortable conversations, overcoming consumer beliefs about the need for life insurance, and convincing consumers to think about and plan for their own mortality.
+With a commission-only compensation base, selling life insurance requires having uncomfortable conversations, overcoming consumer beliefs about the need for life insurance, and convincing consumers to think about and plan for their own mortality.
 Add to that the complexity and length of the sales process and you have a laundry list of challenges that keep failure rates high and scare new agents away.

 However, agents who do decide to embark on selling life insurance—and who are armed with the tools and processes to help them succeed—may find it to be one of the most lucrative insurance avenues available.
 (We wrote about the many upsides of selling life insurance in this article.)
 But one of the keys to making six figures in life insurance sales is knowing where to find the people who are buying it.
-In this article, we’ll discuss the best—and worst—places to look for life insurance leads if your agency is selling (or considering selling) life insurance.
+In this article, we’ll discuss the best—and worst—places to look for leads if your agency is selling (or considering selling) life insurance.

 Calling all agents!
 Make sure your producers are set up for success.
 Download the Insurance Agent Sales Process Quick-Start Template today.